 Michael earned his undergraduate degree in history, with a minor in social sciences, and a Master’s of Education from D’Youville College in Buffalo, New York.
 As of 2017, Mike will have spent a decade teaching 8th grade social studies at Rogers-Herr Middle School in Durham, N.C.
 Additionally, he served as the Social Studies co-department chair, the 8th grade team leader, and the Explorers team leader.
 Mike was also a part of the Media and Technology Committee and the Continuous Improvement Team.
 Outside of school, Mike worked at the Emily K Center where he was a counselor to four students in the Scholars to College program.
 Lastly, Michael worked for the Technical Outreach for Public Schools Program through NCDPI, and for North Carolina State University creating questions for the N.C.
 Social Studies Final Exams.
 During his residency year, he was at Southwest Elementary School.
 Michael is now serving as Assistant Principal at Hillandale Elementary School.

 Tiffany earned an undergraduate degree in Family and Consumer Sciences with a concentration in Child Development and Family Relations from North Carolina Central University.
 She began her teaching career as a lateral entry teacher, and later completed her K-6 Elementary Education licensure at North Carolina Central University.
 She earned a Master of Education degree in K-12 Literacy from The University of North Carolina at Chapel Hill.
 She was a Multi-Tiered System of Support (MTSS) Facilitator and State and Local Testing Coordinator at Pearsontown Year-Round Elementary School.
 She was a Principal Resident at Lucas Middle School during the Fall 2017 semester.
-Tiffany has been serving as Assistant Principal at Y.E.
-Smith Elementary Museum School since January 2018.
+Tiffany served as Assistant Principal at Y.E.
+Smith Elementary Museum School from January 2018 until 2020.
+Tiffany is currently serving as Assistant Principal at Burton Magnet Elementary School.